 - Serve as a mentor

-Class Leadership volunteers (aka class officers) work closely with each other, their classmates and the college in manner that actively advances the college-alumnae/i relationship.
+Class Leadership volunteers (aka class officers) work closely with each other, their classmates, and the college to actively advance the college-alumnae/i relationship.
 Class officers include a class president, class vice-president, class secretary, and class gift chair.
 These officers are are willing to:

-- Be a voice for their classmates to the college
+- Represent their classmates on behalf of the college

 - Communicate with their classmates on a regular basis regarding news of class activities, as well as upcoming college plans and activities